Honors & Awards

 » Tom Osborne Citizenship Team (2016, 2017)

 Junior Nick Gates returns to anchor the Nebraska offensive line in 2017.
-A two-year starter at tackle, Gates lined up on the left side last season and is expected to handle that chore again in 2017.
-The 6-5, 290-pound Gates is the most experienced and game-tested returnee on the Nebraska offense having started 23 games, including all 13 contests a year ago.
+A two-year starter at tackle, Gates is once again expected to lock down the left side in 2017.
+The 6-5, 295-pound Gates is the most experienced and game-tested returnee on the Nebraska offense, having started 23 games, including all 13 contests in 2016.

-The play of Gates was a key reason Nebraska led the Big Ten in fewest sacks allowed in 2016, after ranking second in that category during Gates' freshman season in 2015.
-The Las Vegas native has the ideal size and tenacity for an offensive tackle, and combines those traits with outstanding footwork and athleticism.
+The play of Gates was a key reason Nebraska allowed the fewest sacks in the Big Ten in 2016, after ranking second in that category during Gates’ freshman season in 2015.
+The Las Vegas native has the ideal size and tenacity for an offensive tackle and combines those traits with outstanding footwork and athleticism.
 A third-team All-Big Ten choice as a sophomore, Gates is primed to contend for bigger honors in 2017.

 2015 (Redshirt Freshman)